IS A WEIMARANER RIGHT FOR YOU AND YOUR FAMILY?

 Utility Gundog - A Versatile Breed

 The Weimaraner is one of several breeds in Australia known as "Utility Gundog" and may be best described as a "Versatile Continental Hunting Dog".
 This description refers to the diverse natural abilities of the Weimaraner, they were originally breed in 19th Century Germany in the Republic of Weimar, and over the years have been developed to find and point game, track wounded game, and retrieve both feather and fur.
 They usually have a strong prey drive and may not be good with cats or other small animals although they will get along with cats if introduced an early age.
 In general Weimaraners can be trained to accept cats, and rabbits will be a little bit more difficult.
-Weimaraners typically have a stronger protective instinct than other gundog breds are often natural guardians or watchdogs.
+Weimaraners typically have a stronger protective instinct than other gundog breeds and are often natural guardians or watchdogs.

-The Weimaraner personality - an aristocrat and a clown The Weimaraner personality has been described as complex mix of the aloof aristocrat and a silly clown.
-To strangers, some Weimaraners may appear aloof and self-assured (they will often stand well back when strangers arrive rather preferring to go over for a pat in their own good time) and others may be quite overpowering.
-With their own people, however, Weimaraners reveal a more complete personality as they are fun loving, demanding, clever, devoted, cuddly, pushy, responsive, obedient, stubborn and loving.
+The Weimaraner personality - an aristocrat and a clown - the Weimaraner personality has been described as complex mix of the aloof aristocrat and a silly clown.
+To strangers, some Weimaraners may appear aloof and self-assured (they will often stand well back when strangers arrive preferring to go over for a pat in their own good time) and others may be quite overpowering.
+With their own people, however, Weimaraners reveal a more complex personality as they are fun loving, demanding, clever, devoted, cuddly, pushy, responsive, obedient, stubborn and loving.
 Their most expressive faces, groans and sighs seemed to convey a language all of their own.
 One would possibly describe a lot of their actions as "attention seeking" as they adore being the centre of attention.

 The following is an excerpt from the "Tarheel Weimaraner Club, USA information sheet":

-A tired Weimaraner is a good Weimaraner, and exhausted one is even better Weimaraners were originally bred to spend all day working, running and hunting independently from their handlers for up to 6 hours at a time.
+A tired Weimaraner is a good Weimaraner, and an exhausted one is even better.
+Weimaraners were originally bred to spend all day working, running and hunting independently from their handlers for up to 6 hours at a time.
 A quick walk on the lead around the block and a pat on the head daily is not enough for a dog with so much energy.
 Daily free running in a park or large area (not the suburban backyard type of area) and some training to exercise the brain prevents them from becoming bored.
 A bored Weimaraner is often a very destructive Weimaraner.

 What can I do with the Weimaraner?

 Weimaraners can do almost anything.
-They had been used in every facet of dog work from showing to hunting, they excel in obedience, tracking and agility.
+They have been used in every facet of dog work from showing to hunting, they excel in obedience, tracking and agility.
 In Australia they are most competitive in retrieving trials and have competed in field trials.